theochem/horton/doc/download_and_install_linux.rst

     pip install --user sphinx-autobuild

-One must also build LibXC statically in the ``depends`` directory, as explained above, to generate the list of DFT functionals in the documentation.
+You must also build LibXC statically in the ``depends`` directory, as explained above, to generate the list of DFT functionals in the documentation.